craddm/craddm.github.io_old/_posts/2016-09-19-ERP-Visualization-Part-1.md

 What do I learn from adding that?
 If my data were between-subjects, then the CI would help me make inferences from looking at the distance between the lines and shaded regions, and spot differences in variability across conditions.

 However, my data is repeated measures, so these CIs are not massively helpful here.
-They show the between-subject variability for each condition, but what I'm interested in is the variability of the within-subject difference between the two conditions.
+What I'm really interested in is the variability of the within-subject difference between the two conditions.
 I'll come back to this issue later.

 Another way of showing the variability around the mean is to plot the individual subject data as well as the mean: